We value your privacy. This website uses cookies to ensure you get the best experience. Do you agree to our cookie policy?

 Should enforcement get to the point where goods actually need to be removed, the enforcement progresses to the Sale or Disposal Stage.

-The fee for this stage is £525 plus VAT (£630) plus 7.5% of the sums to be recovered over £1,000, again plus VAT.
+The fee for this stage is a fixed charge plus a percentage of the sums to be recovered.
 The costs of removal are normally included in this sale stage fee.

 However, if the HCEO anticipates exceptionally high removal costs far greater than the sale stage fee, for example specialist equipment and personnel to remove an aircraft, he can apply to the court to have these added to the amount payable by the debtor.